Dynamical scoto-seesaw mechanism with gauged $B-L$: Dark matter

 \section{Dark matter}

-In our gauged scoto-seesaw model, dark matter can be either the lightest ``dark'' scalar or fermion, stabilized through the residual matter-parity symmetry defined in Eq.~(\ref{eq:MP}).
+In our gauged scoto-seesaw model, dark matter can be either the lightest ``dark'' scalar or fermion, stabilized through the residual matter parity symmetry defined in Eq.~(\ref{eq:MP}).
+Before embarking on our dark matter discussion we note that, for the particular benchmarks adopted in the previous sections, the dark matter candidate is always a scalar field.
 Radiative exchange of the ``dark'' particles generates the solar neutrino mass scale, as illustrated in the right panel of Fig.~\ref{fig:massdiags}.
 The dark sector includes scalar dark matter candidates that are mixtures of neutral scalars of the $SU(2)_L$ doublet $\eta$ and the singlet $\sigma$, plus the charged scalar $\eta^{\pm}$.
 On the other hand, the fermionic dark sector contains two neutral Majorana fermions $f_a$.
 In addition to the standard Higgs portal mediated DM annihilation, we can have a novel $Z^\prime$ mediated annihilation, along with some new scalar mediated annihilation.

 \begin{itemize} \item {\bf Scalar dark matter}